lanrat/stargate/README.md

 # Stargate

-Stargate is a TCP SOCKS5 proxy server that can egress traffic from multiple IP addresses within a subnet.
+Stargate is both a Go library and a TCP SOCKS5 proxy server that can egress traffic from multiple IP addresses within a subnet.
 It randomly distributes connections across different IP addresses to help avoid rate-limiting and provide load balancing across your available IP range.

 This requires the host running stargate to have the subnet routed directly to it.

-If you have an IPv6 subnet, stargate can allow you to make full use of it by any program that can speak SOCKS.
+If you have an IPv6 subnet, stargate can allow you to make full use of it by any program that can speak SOCKS, or you can use the library directly in your Go applications.

 ## Usage